-Change related items in the year 2021 amounted to SEK -6,3 M, where SEK -3,3 M related to costs linked to Reworld Media's share program to key management personnel which is described on page 10 in the Annual report 2020.
-SEK -2,2 M relates to a decrease in revenue due to first indications from the Swedish Agency for Economic and Regional Growth, that they will reclaim the grants contributed in 2020 for the short working hour scheme.
-The amount was confirmed and repaid in 2022.
+Change related items in the year 2021 amounted to SEK -6.3 M, where SEK -3.3 M related to costs linked to Reworld Media's share program to key management personnel, SEK -2.2 M relates to a decrease in revenue due the Swedish Agency for Economic and Regional Growth, reclaimed the grants contributed in 2020 for the short working hour scheme.
+SEK -0.7 M was costs related to not renewing an office lease and severance payment over multiple segments.